reiver/go-hexadeca/README.md

 Package **hexadeca** lets you pick the 16 symbols to hexadecimal encode to and hexadecimal decode from.

-Package **hexadeca** has built-in support for the following symbols:
+Package **hexadeca** has built-in support for the following symbol sequences:

 | Name       | zero  | one   | two   | three | four | five   | six   | seven | eight | nine  | ten   | eleven | twelve | thirteen | fourteen | fifteen |
 |------------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|--------|--------|----------|----------|---------|